You’ll have to consider many things when it is time to choose the best hospital for your delivery.

 Distance from your home

-Generally, the distance between your home and the hospital bears no overall effect on birth outcomes, but you don’t want your hospital to be so far that you’re worried about traffic when #baby is on the way.
+Generally, the distance between your home and the hospital bears no overall effect on birth outcomes, but you don’t want your hospital to be so far that you’re worried about traffic when Your Baby is on the way.
 It’s better to pick a hospital that is close to home, especially in the case of a high-risk pregnancy.

 While some mothers decide to breastfeed from the moment they know they are pregnant and take classes on lactation, others make the decision to breastfeed after the baby is born.
 For the latter, in house lactation support is essential to make the connection between mom and baby a bit less stressful.

 Once you feel comfortable with a hospital and confident with your doctor, great, if not, don’t feel bad about looking for an alternative.
-Picking a special place to bring little #baby to this world, makes sense.
+Picking a special place to bring little Your Baby to this world, makes sense.
 After all, this happens only once.